ruggeri/go-learning/session1/notes/notes03-pointers-and-values.md

 }
 ```

-* Otherwise there is no way to modify a passed in value.
+* Without pointers there is no way to modify a passed in value.